mrclean71774/egui_gl_glfw/README.md

 ![Example screenshot](/media/screenshot.png)

-[egui_glfw_gl](https://github.com/cohaereo/egui_glfw_gl) is archived so I created this repository and updated all the dependencies to the latest version as of 2/15/2024.
-I only made changes to the code where it was broken from the dependency updates.
+[egui_glfw_gl](https://github.com/cohaereo/egui_glfw_gl) is archived so I created this repository and made changes to the code where it was broken from the dependency updates.

 This is a backend implementation for [Egui](https://github.com/emilk/egui) that can be used with Rust bindings for [GLFW](https://github.com/PistonDevelopers/glfw-rs) and [OpenGL](https://github.com/brendanzab/gl-rs).